hci-lab-um/heuristics-for-test-tool-design/H08-What-workflows-will-the-tool-be-part-of.md

 ## Quick Start

 - Heuristic Question: What workflows will the tool be part of?
 - Workflows describe the steps people take to complete a series of tasks.
 Workflows include tasks supported by the tool, and also tasks upstream and downstream from the tool.
+- Also ask what workflows or problems are we choosing NOT to support and why
+- What changes would we need to make in our ways of working or processes to make the best use of the tool?
 - Quality in Use Attributes: Effectiveness, Context coverage
 - Product Quality Attributes: Operability, User goals, Appropriateness, Maintainability, Functionality, Security, Compatibility, Recognizability
 - [Mapping Heuristics to Quality Attributes](Qualityattributesv2.md)